National Center for Pyramid Model Innovations (NCPMI)

 The National Center for Pyramid Model Innovations (NCPMI) can provide:

 - Web-based resources, tools, modules, webinars, guides, training resources, and other materials that will strengthen the implementation of the Pyramid Model

 - Targeted resources for different stakeholders, including administrators, early childhood educators and staff, families, and community members

 - Resources specific to integrating trauma-informed care and infant and early childhood mental health consultation with the Pyramid Model

 - Technical assistance to state and local early intervention programs and early childhood programs that will provide the strategies, tools, materials, guidance, and capacity to implement and scale up the Pyramid Model

-- Onsite TA to states to support local implementation and state scale up of the Pyramid Model to improve the social, emotional, and behavioral development of infants, toddlers, and preschoolers in early care and education programs and in home settings
+- Onsite technical assistance to states to support local implementation and state scale up of the Pyramid Model to improve the social, emotional, and behavioral development of infants, toddlers, and preschoolers in early care and education programs and in home settings

-- Resources to support families with young children during stressful emergency or disaster situations, including resources related to the COVID-19 pandemic
+- Resources to support families with young children during stressful emergency or disaster situations

 - Mentoring of future leaders in the field to understand and promote the implementation and scale-up of an early childhood multi-tiered system of supports framework focused on social, emotional, and behavioral development of infants, toddlers, and preschoolers

 - States, local programs, early intervention service providers, and program and school administrators